 Other Ways To Improve Your Credit Score

-There a many other ways to improve your FICO score other than rent payments.
+There are many other ways to improve your FICO score other than rent payments.
 You can obtain good credit through ongoing reporting of your utility payments with Experian Boost.
 Experian Boost can improve your credit score exponentially by getting payment information for utilities like electricity included in your credit report.

 Another one of the best things you can do to improve your credit incredibly fast is to reduce your credit utilization ratio.
 Your credit utilization ratio is the total balance of what you owe compared with the total credit limit you have.
 Most financial experts suggest that you have a credit utilization ratio under 30% at all times.

-Decreasing your credit utilization may require a fair amount of debt reduction.
-Doing this will also improve your payment history, which will make a great impact on your credit score.
+improve your payment history, which will have a great impact on your credit score.
 Once you’ve minimized your credit card debt, we recommend paying off the balance before each billing cycle, as this will keep you out of problem debt and save you money on interest.

 While your credit score won’t transform overnight, with some consistency and patience, you are likely to see great improvements over time!